mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

-# Fail2Ban Blacklist for Repeat Offenders of Nginx (action.d)
+# Fail2Ban Blacklist for Repeat Error 444 and 403 Offenders of Nginx (action.d)
 #### also includes wp-login attack filter using [nginx-limit-req] - see lower down

 ### Author: Mitchell Krog <mitchellkrog@gmail.com>